77-qiqi-wang/SSE/README.md

-# SSE
+# Towards Legal Judgment Summarization: A Structure-Enhanced Approach
-ECAI 2023 Paper
+ECAI 2023 Accepted Paper

+More details are coming soon.